 Hosts: Pinus spp.
-(Wood, 1982).
+(Furniss and Carolin, 1977).

-Environmental/Economic Importance: This beetle attacks the bole of living, injured, dying, and recently felled pines (Furniss and Carolin, 1977).
-Attack may result in the death of trees, particularly those that are under stress (Cibrián et al., 1995).
-The species also has been implicated as a vector of Fusarium circinatum Nirenberg & O'Donnell, the fungus that causes pitch canker of pines and Douglas-fir (Erbilgin et al., 2008; Storer et al., 1996).
+Environmental/Economic Importance: This beetle attacks the bole of living, injured, dying, and recently felled pines (Cibrián Tovar et al., 1995).
+Attack may result in the death of trees, particularly those that are under stress (Cibrián et al., 1996).
+The species also has been implicated as a vector of Fusarium circinatum Nirenberg & O'Donnell, the fungus that causes pitch canker of pines and Douglas-fir (Erbilgin et al., 2008; Trimble, 1924).

-Biology: Fecundity in I. mexicanus (= I. radiatae Hopkins) averages 90 eggs per female (Trimble, 1924).
+Biology: Fecundity in I. mexicanus (= I. radiatae Hopkins) averages 90 eggs per female (Cibrián Tovar et al., 1995).
 The number of generations in a year ranges from three to seven (Cibrián et al., 1995).
 Males initiate attack on host trees through cracks in the bark, penetrating to the cambium where they construct a chamber.
 There, they mate with three to five females.
 Each female excavates a tunnel and deposits three to four eggs in chambers within it.
 Larvae extend galleries outward from the egg chambers (Cibrián et al., 1995).

-Phytosanitary Significance: The species is considered to be of "medium" importance in Mexico, as it is a forest pest in various ways: as a tree killer, vector of tree pathogens, and competitor for other bark beetles (Cibrián et al., 1995).
+Phytosanitary Significance: The species is considered to be of "medium" importance in Mexico, as it is a forest pest in various ways: as a tree killer, vector of tree pathogens, and competitor for other bark beetles (Cibrián et al., 1977).
 It has been intercepted in California in firewood from Arizona (data from CDFA), indicating its tendency to be moved interstate in articles of wood.

-Management: Cultural Control: As outbreaks are likely to occur where weakened trees grow near accumulations of fresh slash, which are favored breeding sites for the beetle, infestations may be reduced by prompt disposal of slash larger than 80 mm in diameter (Furniss and Carolin, 1977).
+Management: Cultural Control: As outbreaks are likely to occur where weakened trees grow near accumulations of fresh slash, which are favored breeding sites for the beetle, infestations may be reduced by prompt disposal of slash larger than 80 mm in diameter (Ebeling, 1975).